 Every civilization has its myths; great stories of gods and mankind that have been passed down, enduring over time.
 Through theatre we can pass on these myths, capturing their purpose and significance in the present.
 In this interdisciplinary course we take a critical look at mythology, identifying what roles myths hold in different cultures, past and present, and their social importance.
 We will ask "What is myth?", "What purposes do myths serve?”, and “How does performance help us to see or know these stories anew?"
 We will study Greek, Norse, Eastern, and Western mythology, identifying important cultural markers, patterns, roles and conflicts, and create our own stories from these findings.
 Students will collaborate on a new theatrical work, weaving classical myths with these modern interpretations, presented through live performance.
 Grants: Honors Interdisciplinary 1IN/1PA Cr.; Terms: T3: Forms: IV or V; Prereqs: Completion of any 300 level art class

 This course traces the evolution of music as cultural product in the U.S., focusing on its relationships with important historical and social movements.
 We explore what is meant by the term "popular" in relation to emerging musical styles, and how those practices have been important for the rise of a uniquely American entertainment industry.
 We will also look at how popular music has been used as a marker for identity (including class, race, and gender) throughout our history.
-Grants: Honors Interdisciplinary; 1IN/1PA Cr.; Terms: T1 or T3; Forms: IV or V; Prereqs: Completion of arts requirement
+Grants: Honors Interdisciplinary; 1IN/1PA Cr.; Terms: T3; Forms: IV or V; Prereqs: Completion of arts requirement

 This interdisciplinary course will explore the varieties of religious experience through the study of religious and spiritual autobiography beginning with Sacred Journey by Frederick Buechner ’43.
 We will study the autobiographies of those as distinct as Augustine and Malala, Rumi and Frank Lloyd Wright, Hildegard and Michelle Obama, Aldo Leopold and James Cone, an eclectic group, for certain, that will be approached thematically: classics, social activists, mystics, radicals, and naturalists.
 We will consider the question of spiritual autobiography through the arts: John Coltrane's "A Love Supreme" is one example and Octavio Solis' Retablos is another.
 The title of this course is taken from William James’ Gifford Lectures delivered at the University of Edinburgh in 1902, in which he developed a way of examining religious experience.
 We will read portions of James’ work in order to apply his manner of analysis.
 We will also read William Zinsser’s Writing About Your Life to deepen our ability to write excellent, concrete, imaginative narrative.
 The final project is a spiritual autobiography, where creativity is encouraged.
 Grants: Honors Interdisciplinary 1IN/1RP Cr.; Terms: T2; Forms: IV or V; Prereqs: Any 400 or 500 level Religion and Philosophy (RP) course